BawdyAnarchist/quBSD/Future_Development.md

 exec.postart
   - "hacky exception to schg due to resolv and resolvconf"
-  - Verify the rctl parameters are actually working properly
+  - Verify the rctl parameters are actually working properly qb-list
+  - List IPV4 is chopping data due due to defaults files chopping.
+Need to be more sophisticated there
+  - with [-p] PARAM you should list ALL of the same type, not just the non-defaults, and note that it's the default value

 ### UPGRADES